smr29git/MATLAB-Voro/README.md

 ## Software limitations ##

 * The domain of the Laguerre tessellation must be a box (a rectangle in 2D or a cuboid in 3D).
-The code does not compute unbounded Laguerre tessellations.
+In particular, it does not compute unbounded Laguerre tessellations or, e.g., Laguerre tessellations of polygonal domains.
-* 3D code: If the Laguerre tessellation is non-periodic, then all the seeds must lie inside the bounding box, otherwise they are simply ignored.
+* 3D code: If the Laguerre tessellation is non-periodic, then all the seeds must lie inside the bounding box, otherwise they are simply discarded.
+This limitation does not apply to 3D periodic code or the 2D code.
+* 3D code: The Laguerre tessellation must be either non-periodic or triply periodic (periodic in all 3 directions).
+This limitation does not apply to the 2D code, where you can choose the diagram to be periodic in the x- or y-direction (Laguerre tessellation of a flat cylinder), both directions (Laguerre tessellation of a flat torus) or neither direction.

 We plan to address some of these limitations in a future update, as well as adding more sophisticated visualisation tools.